Olah-Barbershop/website/README.md

 - Won't be changing any time soon
 - Maybe I should add our [Threads](https://threads.net/@olahbarbershop).
 I'll think about it

-Prices page:
+Services page:
-- Pretty self-explanatory
+- What we offer

 Locations page (Coming soon):
 - Our locations listed in a nice, modular format